Women in Sport Initiatives

 The Networks are for female rowing coaches at all levels, whether the coach has no qualifications or is highly experienced, they are welcome to join the network.
 There is greater benefit in having a diversity of coaching backgrounds and experiences to broaden the discussion and better understand the different challenges that coaches face.

-If you would like to join a group in your region or know of someone who you think would benefit from being involved in the Networks, get in touch with Claire Lambe, at email@example.com.
+If you would like to join a group in your region or know of someone who you think would benefit from being involved in the Networks, get in touch with the women in sport officer Ceara at email@example.com

 High-Performance Coaching Pathway